 Vera has learned that this guy’s gotten even more like his terrible former self.
 He’s no good for her, despite looking pretty good on paper.
 (He’s well-travelled, can afford caviar — though he complains of the cost — and he speaks in the same upper class dialect as she does.)

 The reader is behind Vera, probably.
 We have only just met him.
 So after Vera leaves we are helped along with our own revelation about the character of this man.
 Astounded as he is, he asks the waitress for the bill right away.
 He’s not going to dwell on this woman.
 We deduce he’ll get over her quickly.
-Then he asks that he’s not charged for the cream, which points to a ridiculous level of stinginess.
-Money matters more than human relationships to him.
+Then he asks that he’s not charged for the cream, which points to an unattractive degree of stinginess in someone from his own class.
+Money matters to him more than human relationships.

 She had buttoned her collar again and drawn down her veil.

 Vera remains alone.

 Given the era, Vera may have remained alone forever.
 An entire cohort of men her age were killed during the wars, skewing the gender balance.

 ANALYSING THE CONVERSATION